USEPA/WNTR/documentation/options.rst

     >>> wn.options.user  # doctest: +SKIP

-Options can be modified, as shown in the example below (note, duration is in seconds and required pressure is in meters)
+Options can be modified, as shown in the example below (note, duration is in seconds and required pressure is in meters).

 .. doctest::